 What I say – If innovation is the body, then security is the blood.
-The two aspects needs to be equally focused.
+The two aspects need to be equally focused.
 What I have observed – Privacy, Security who cares? « Think.
 Innovation.
-Though we all know the fact of todays’s time very well which the biggest privacy risk is our own smartphone but we will proud, happy and secured with it.
+Though we all know the fact of today’s’ time very well which the biggest privacy risk is our own smartphone we will proud, happy and secured with it.

-Main Story – The Top 10 trends in payments as listed by CapGemini Consulting in 2016 include: Increased investments in Security & Authentication Measures to avoid Fraud and Data Breaches and Developing economies are witnessing disruptive innovation in Payments and are leapfrogging the developed nations.
+The Top 10 trends in payments as listed by Capgemini Consulting in 2016 include: Increased investments in Security & Authentication Measures to avoid Fraud and Data Breaches and Developing economies are witnessing disruptive innovation in Payments and are leapfrogging the developed nations.
 Potential fraud on binary form of money comes from below sources.

 - CTS (Cheque Truncation System)